UTS-eResearch/hpc_examples/primes/README.txt

 or

-  $ qsub submit_advanced.sh
+  $ qsub submit_typical.sh

 Once you understand what the submission scripts do you can write your own submission scripts based on these.

 Mike Lake
-June 2019
+August 2020